williamhullender/configure-ad/README.md

 </p>
 <br />

-Now attempt to login to that account and see that you are able to login to the account now.
+Now attempt to log in to that account and see that you can log in to the account now.

-Now you can disable the account by right clicking on the account and click Disable Account.
+Now you can disable the account by right-clicking on the account and clicking Disable Account.

 </p>
 <br />